 Do you know how your everyday tools operate?
 For example, do you know how a Virtual Private Network works?
 Well, it’s as good a time as any to find that out.
 This article should answer all the questions you should have about Virtual Private Networks’ inner workings.

-How VPN Works in Short
+How a VPN Works in Short

-It was developed by businesses to allow remote users to access corporate networks.
+VPNs were developed by businesses to allow remote users to access corporate networks.
 This usually meant connecting to a company server set up by the IT department and then using it to access, for example, shared spreadsheets.
 But it works a little bit differently when it comes to private networks you are most likely to use in everyday life.

 How Surfshark and Other VPNs work

 When you run a VPN app like Surfshark and click “connect,” the app establishes a connection to a VPN server.
 To keep this connection private, it uses VPN protocols, which contain such vital components like tunneling protocols and encryption.